ahryhoryeu/generator-ko-component/README.md

 - Whether you want to generate LESS file
 - Whether you want to create a component with view model or a template-only component
 - Whether you want to create a separate file for component view model (in case you want to re-use it separately)
-- Base require.js path (if not provided, it will be current folder path)

 ## Getting To Know Yeoman